-The LCG File Catalogue (LFC) is the replacement for previously existing European Data Grid file (pre-EGEE) catalogues, providing more features and improving the performance and scalability.
+The LCG File Catalog (LFC) is the replacement for previously existing European Data Grid file (pre-EGEE) catalogues, providing more features and improving the performance and scalability.
 Sharing a common code base with the DPM, it also offers ease of deployment and management.

 Some of the features it provides are the use of hierarchical namespace and namespace operations, built-in security and the possibility to use bulk methods to avoid long round-trip times.
-LFCs are used in over 60 Grid sites and by some tens of VOs, including two of the LHC experiments, ATLAS and LHCb.
-LHCb deploys a global catalog with read only replicas at the TierO and Tier1s.
-ATLAS currently deploys LFCs at Tier1 sites to catalog data at the Tier1 and associated Tier2s, but is also moving towards having a global catalog at the TierO with a second read-only replica at one of the Tier1s.
+LFCs are used in over 60 grid sites and by some tens of VOs, including two of the LHC experiments, ATLAS and LHCb.
+The deployment model between these two experiments is somewhat different: ATLAS currently deploys LFCs at Tier1 sites to catalog data at the Tier1 and associated Tier2s, whereas LHCb deploy a global catalog with readonly replicas at the Tier0 and Tier1s.
 Synchronisation is maintained using the Oracle Streams product.
-To get an idea of the scales managed by LFC, in the case of ATLAS almost 250 million files are registered between 11 LFC instances as of today.
+To get an idea of the scales managed by LFC, in the case of ATLAS over 118 million files are registered between 11 LFC instances as of today.